kdonnay/meltt/README.md

 # 31 crash_data3            Standard Pick-Up                  Unclassified       Pick-Up Large Vehicle

 ```
-As one can see, the color and model taxonomies contain more levels than the damage taxonomy, but each level goes from more granular to more broad.
+The color and model taxonomies contain more levels than the damage taxonomy representing specific to increasingly broader categories under which both color and model of the cars can be described.
 For example, the `model_tax` goes from `make_level1`, which contains a schema with 7 unique entries using the Euro coding of car models as a way of specifying overlap, to `make_level3`, which contains a schema with only two categories (i.e. differentiation between large and small vehicles).

+Generally, specifications of taxonomy levels can be as granular or as broad as one chooses.
+The more fine-grained the levels one includes to describe the overlap, the more specific the match.
+At the same time, if categories are too narrow, it is difficult to conceptualize potential matches across datasets.
+As a rule, there is thus a trade off between specific categories that can better differentiate among possible duplicate entries and unspecific categories that more easily recognize potentially matching information across datasets.

-All-in-all, taxonomy can be as granular or as broad as one chooses.
-The more levels one includes to describe the overlap, the better the match, as `meltt` will have more information to work with when differentiating between sets of potential matches. **A good taxonomy is the key to matching data, and is the primary vehicle by which a user's assumptions -- regarding how data fits together -- is made transparent.**
+As a general rule, we therefore recommend to include, whenever it is conceptually warranted, both specific fine-grained categories and a few increasingly broader ones.
+In this case, `meltt` will have more information to work with when differentiating between sets of potential matches.
+In establishing which entries are most likely to correspond, `meltt` in case of more than two potential matches in one dataset always automatically favors the one that more precisely corresponds. **A good taxonomy is the key to matching data, and is the primary vehicle by which a user's assumptions -- regarding how data fits together -- is made transparent.**

-A few things to note:
+A few technical things to note:

 1. **Taxonomies must be organized as lists**: each taxonomy `data.frame` is read into `meltt` as a single list object.